 Figure 12: Percentage of respondents who gave a positive response to the statement ‘The pharmacists in our hospital ensure patients and carers are offered information about their medicines in terms they can understand’

 Participants who said they had offered patients information about their medicines in terms they can understand were then asked who they did this for mostly.
-Most common response was doing this for all patients, with 165 responses.
+The most common response was doing this for all patients, with 165 responses.
 However, a large number of respondents say they mainly do this only for inpatients (132 responses) or outpatients (100 responses).

 The participants who indicated that they do not offer patients information about their medicines in terms they can understand were asked to identify what barriers were preventing this from happening.
 Figure 13 shows that as with the other questions looked at in this report, the most frequent barrier listed was a lack of capacity (192 comments), followed by ‘other healthcare professionals do this’ (179 comments).
 Only 6 people selected ‘not considered to be a priority by me’ as an option.
 The majority of the ‘other’ freetext comments refer to pharmacists saying they have no contact with patients in their roles.